Where can I find information about the different planets in our solar system?

 There are some great websites that have useful and reliable information about the planets, even though they are so far away!
 A lot of this information has been collected by satellites and spacecraft that are sent into space to find out more about planets and how the solar system works.

-This is a website supported by NASA - an overseas government organisation that researches and explores space.
+This is a website run by NASA which has some awesome pictures and facts about our solar system.
+NASA is an overseas government organisation that researches and explores space.

-- Keep going down the page until you see the planet you're looking for.
+- Keep going down the page until you find the planet you're looking for.

 Articles and videos